Thomas E. Kadri

 Regulating Digital Abuse

-Thomas E. Kadri will join the University of Georgia School of Law faculty in the fall of 2020 as an assistant professor.
-He will also hold a courtesy appointment at UGA’s Grady College of Journalism and Mass Communication.
+Thomas E. Kadri joined the University of Georgia School of Law faculty in the fall of 2020 as an assistant professor.
+He also holds a courtesy appointment at UGA’s Grady College of Journalism and Mass Communication.

 Kadri’s research focuses on torts, cybercrime, privacy, and how law regulates technology and information.
 His scholarship has appeared or is forthcoming in journals including the UCLA Law Review, Texas Law Review, Utah Law Review, Maryland Law Review, and Michigan Law Review.
 He has also been published in media outlets including The New York Times and Slate.